 Neptune’s Grotto Facts

 - The cave opening itself formed at the base of extremely steep and rugged cliffs.
 Yet that opening to the grotto sits only slightly more than 3 ft (1 m) above sea level.
-Therefore, the cave can only be safely accessed during periods of calm wave activity.
+The cave can therefore only be safely accessed during periods of calm wave activity.

 - Sadly, however, that species now faces extinction and no longer inhabits the region.
-As a result of its natural beauty, it now serves as an extremely popular destination for tourists visiting the area.
+It nevertheless remains oft-visited.
+That’s because, as a result of its natural beauty, the site now serves as an extremely popular destination for tourists visiting the area.